KILMACOLM LAWN TENNIS CLUB

 A Country Member must live outside of Inverclyde, Renfrewshire, North Ayrshire, and East Ayrshire.

 Country Members have the same rights as Senior Members.
+The Country membership fee will be half the full rate.

 The member accepts that they enter into any activity at the club entirely at their own risk.
 The member further accepts, in the absence of negligence on the part of Kilmacolm LTC, they will hold blameless Kilmacolm LTC, or its coach, for any damages resulting from, but not limited to, injury or death incurred or arising from any activity undertaken at the club.